nmdp-bioinformatics/cibmtr-smart-ansible-public/README_AWS_SETUP.md

 messaging_mail_server_password: "3YuqnBwmtsi2EGu9u3WewQiqfuB8+eLsE1WnN/+NBY/M"
 ```

-The above example contains email smtp and messaging mail server credentials.
+In addition to the various randomly generated passwords, the above example
-It uses the same username and password for both email and messaging.
-The
+also contains email smtp and messaging mail server credentials.
+It uses the
-example values mimic an email credential for Amazon Simple Email Service
+same username and password for both email and messaging.
+The example values
-(SES).
+mimic an email credential for Amazon Simple Email Service (SES).

-For email functionality using Amazon SES, also modify the **aws-dev.yml**
+To use Amazon SES for email, also modify the **aws-dev.yml** file to contain
-file to use email addresses which have been validated for SES.
+email addresses which have been validated for SES.

 ```
 grep _address environments/aws-dev.yml